kaihendry/dabase.com/content/blog/macos-archlinux-clipboard.md

 ## Pasting text on a browser

-    mod4 + v - works in google-chrome-stable
+    mod4 + v - works in google-chrome-stable on the URL bar

 And it matches the behaviour of my terminal.

+However on Archlinux I have to remember for general pasting to switch to Ctrl+v 🤦

 # Clipboard manager